Protostomes are a clade of animals that undergo protostomy during their embryonic development.

-As more cells are produced, a layer of cells called the blastoderm, surrounds a fluid or yolk filled cavity called the blastocoel to form the blastula.
-At this point gastrulation begins, leading to formation of the germ layers—the embryonic cells which give rise to an organism’s tissues and organs.
+As more cells are produced, a layer of cells called the blastoderm, surrounds a fluid- or yolk-filled cavity called the blastocoel to form the blastula.
+At this point, gastrulation begins, leading to formation of the germ layers—the embryonic cells which give rise to an organism’s tissues and organs.
 In triploblastic organisms there are three layers.

 Gastrulation begins when an indentation develops in the blastula called the blastopore.
-Cells of the blastopore migrate inward until they reach the opposite side of the blastula, creating an inner tube called the endoderm which give rise to the digestive system.
+Cells of the blastopore migrate inward until they reach the opposite side of the blastula, creating an inner tube called the endoderm, which gives rise to the digestive system.
 On the outside is the ectoderm, which gives rise to the epidermis (skin and hair) and the nervous system.
 The mesoderm, which ends up as connective tissue and muscles, lies in-between.

 The important distinction between protostomes and deuterostomes is at the point of the blastopore.
-In protostomes, the blastopore develops into the mouth and the opposite cavity develops into the anus.
-In deuterostomes (the group that includes vertebrates and echinoderms) the blastopore develops into the anus.
+In protostomes, the blastopore develops into the mouth, and the opposite cavity develops into the anus.
+In deuterostomes (the group that includes vertebrates and echinoderms), the blastopore develops into the anus.

 It is useful to remember that the word comes from the Greek proto- meaning “first” and stoma meaning “mouth”.
 Protostomes develop a “first mouth”.

 The protostomes are split into two taxonomic groups.